 Answering these questions takes five minutes and prevents the most common template mistakes.

-Description (optional): Add a short note about when this template should be used.
-This helps team members choose the right template when onboarding a client.
+Description (optional): Add a short note about when this checklist should be used.
+This helps team members choose the right checklist when onboarding a client.

 Client-facing title: This is what clients see at the top of their portal.
 It should be client-readable: "New Client Onboarding — Smith & Associates" not "ESG_FY26_Onboarding_v2_FINAL."